noman797/DIU-CampusCart/README.md

 <h1 align="center">🎓 DIU CampusCart</h1>

+## Developer Credits

+This project **DIU Campus Cart** was fully developed and maintained by:

+**Abdullah Al Noman**
+Student, Daffodil International University

+> Note: This project was a group submission, but all frontend, backend, integration, and feature implementations (including authentication, email verification, buy request system, dashboard, and product handling) were solely developed by Abdullah Al Noman.

+Unauthorized use or claim without permission is not allowed.
+This repository and its code are protected under open-source licensing.

 <p align="center">
   A smart buy & sell platform exclusively for DIU students, built with ❤️ using Spring Boot, Tailwind CSS, and Thymeleaf.
 </p>